Wayneotc/Titanic-Predition-Model/README.md

 ### Prerequisites

 Ensure you have Python 3.8+ installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).

 ### Clone the Repository